Bests Savings Accounts*

 What's in this guide?

-Use a savings account to earn interest and grow your money
+- Use no-fee savings accounts to protect your money

 The primary feature of a savings account is to safely grow your money over time, so the interest rate offered by the bank determines how little or how much you can earn.
 An extra 1% yield on an account with a balance of $5,000 will pay out about $50 each year, which is more than you’ll likely pay in fees.